sagemath/sagewiki_to_gh-2022-10-10/days6/sprint/debian.md

 [OPT] ... this package is optional

+POSTED ... a debian/ directory is available in http://web.mit.edu/sage/www/debian-dirs/

 Debian status for packaging of SAGE:
 {{{
 - All new packages still need Copyright information, and a fixed changelog